The best comfort food ever

 Despite my little baking problems, my husband Roberto and my parents appreciated it, therefore for me it was a successful result.

 Don’t mind about technical stuff, just put your hands into the dough and enjoy your typical focaccia barese in your own home.

 Later, absolutely come to visit Puglia and taste the original one!

 This article was written four hands, by myself and my sister who translated the Fables de Sucre’s recipe.
 We’re very far from each other.
 Writing this article was a way to feel together in a childhood memory for us!

-Anyway in the whole Puglia there are many different ways to make a focaccia, this was the recipe we make in the land of Bari and next time we’ll talk about the other variations of focaccia.
+Anyway, in the whole of Puglia, there are many different ways to make focaccia, this was the recipe we make in the land of Bari and next time we’ll talk about the other variations of focaccia.

-Keep following us to know about the next article and sing up on our newsletter!
+Keep following us to know about the next article and sign up for our newsletter!
 We promise we do not spam!

 Thanks for reading!